ealush/vest/packages/vest/docs/utilities.md

 ## `promisify()`

 Promisify is a function that enables you to run your async validations as a [Javascript Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
-This can be mostly useful when running async validations on the server, or when you do not need the partial validation results.
+This can be useful when running async validations on the server, or when you do not need the partial validation results.

 !> **NOTE** The Promise is resolved when all tests finish running.